- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

-*On this date in 1896, Ida Cox was born.
-She was an African American blues singer.
+*On this date, in 1896, Ida Cox was born.
+She was a Black blues singer.

 Cox was born Ida Prather in Toccoa, Georgia.
 Like some of her contemporaries, she left home at an early age and worked the Southern tent show and vaudeville circuit as a comedienne and singer.
 She spent some time with pianist Jelly Roll Morton before signing a recording contract with Paramount in 1923.
 Paramount billed her as the Uncrowned Queen of the Blues, though her singing style was as much influenced by vaudeville as by the blues.

 Ida Cox may have been the complete classic blues artist of the 1920s.
-Ida had a convincing blues delivery that made her one of the more popular female singers of the era like Bessie Smith and Ma Rainey.
+Ida's convincing blues delivery made her one of the more popular female singers of the era, like Bessie Smith and Ma Rainey.
 Cox symbolized the liberated spirit of some Black American blues women in the '20s with her stylish outlook, lavish wardrobe, and business savvy.
-Cox wrote many of her own songs, often produced her own stage shows, and managed her own touring company, appropriately called Raisin' Cain.
+Cox wrote many of her songs, often produced her stage shows, and managed her touring company, Raisin' Cain.